 - An influx of donor funding into a community may distort the community's existing dynamics, strengthening some locals (those with better access to the aid, who may be more privileged and/or powerful to begin with) at the expense of others.
-A 2004 study notes the lack of research on this issue to date, and presents rigorous analysis of a development program "targeted at strengthening organizational capacity among rural self-help women's groups in western Kenya."
-It concludes:
+A 2004 study notes the lack of research on this issue to date,10 and presents rigorous analysis of a development program "targeted at strengthening organizational capacity among rural self-help women's groups in western Kenya."11 It concludes:12

 The funding program we study provided little benefit in terms of improving organizational strength, but that it changed those characteristics of groups that made the groups attractive to funders in the first place.
 The program increased entry into groups and into leadership positions by younger, more educated women, by women employed in the formal sector, and by men.
 If funders believe there is some positive externality when grassroots organizations of the disadvantaged are managed by the disadvantaged themselves, these results suggest a downside to outside funding of these organizations.

 - Medical interventions provide particularly clear cases of unintended side effects:

 - A formal evaluation of an iron supplementation program found that supplements caused higher rates of hospital and admission and death; the authors concluded that the iron supplements had made children more vulnerable to malaria.13 This study led to a change in international guidelines for iron supplementation.14

 - A large-scale program in Egypt aimed to control schistosomiasis (disease description here) through mass drug administration.
 A follow-up study found that the drugs administered through the program had contributed to higher rates of hepatitis C.15

 For most programs, effects are unknown